Arthur I. Keller

-Arthur Ignatius Keller (July 4, 1867 New York City – December 2, 1924 Riverdale, New York) was a United States painter and illustrator.
+Arthur Ignatius Keller (July 4, 1867 – December 2, 1924) was an American painter and illustrator.
 His parents were Adam and Amanda Spohr Keller.
 He took up drawing at the National Academy, New York as a student of Professor Wilmarth.
 In Munich, he studied painting with Professor Loeffts.

 Keller worked in oil and watercolor.
 He won awards including the First Class Medal at the National Academy, Hallgarten composition prize, the Philadelphia Art Club gold medal, Paris Exposition of 1900 silver medal.
 Two years later he won the Evans water color prize.
 At the St. Louis Exposition of 1904 he won gold and silver medals.
 In San Francisco he was awarded the gold medal of the Panama Pacific International Exposition.
+At that point he turned almost exclusively to being an illustrator for the New York Herald.